HectorRicardo/simple-music-app/README.md

 This pattern effectively hides your player's API (which it was up to you to define) and exposes the media session's API (which Android OS and the controlling places already know and agree with).
 The media session gives your player a common, Android-specific universal interface.
-Thanks to this, the controllers, whether they are situated inside your app's process or outside it, can send commands to and receive updates from your player.
+Thanks to this, the four controllers listed on Requirement 1, whether they are situated inside your app's process or outside it, can send commands to and receive updates from your player.

 A media session can connect to multiple controllers simultaneously, meaning that it can receive commands from distinct places in what a user will consider the same "user journey".
 For example, this user journey is possible:

   1. You issue a "play" command from your app's UI (controller 1).
-This plays song "A".
+Let's say this plays song "A".
   3. You pause the player through the player's notification bar (controller 2).
      This pauses the same song "A" you started in step 1.
   3. You skip to the next song through the Google Assistant (controller 3).